manuelpuchta/manuelpuchta.de/posts/moving-your-git-repository.md

 ---
 title: How to move your git repository to a new remote address
-description: Doing a git repository movement.
+description: Doing a git repository movement
 date: "2019-11-18"
 ---

 Little challenge today at work: We wanted to move a git repository to a new remote address.
 And we stumbled again upon a wrong `git remote` usage and had to do it twice.
-So if you wanna move a git repository with its entire git history use `git mirror`.
+So if you wanna move a git repository with its entire git history use `--mirror`.
 Hopefully the following little reminder will help you and my future self to do a git repo movement in a more convinient way. 🌱

 Let's assume you want to move your git repository from GitHub `git@github.com:manuelpuchta/a-nice-project.git` to Bitbucket `git@bitbucket.org:manuelpuchta/new-home-of-that-nice-project.git` with all of its branches, tags and commit history:

-## git mirror ftw!
+## Mirror usage

 First step: Clone your repository locally.